macklin-tsang/macklin-tsang/README.md

 Quick info about me:
   - Graduated from VCS in June 2022. 🎓🕊️
-  - Currently a second-year university business student, started in the fall semester of 2022. 📈🍁
+  - Currently a third-year university CS & Business student, started in the fall semester of 2022. 📈🍁

 Thanks for checking my page out!